 - The links and information below were developed for educators and others who are directly involved with adult education.

 Adult education is a public education program for all adults.
-The California Adult Education Program provides funds to support these activities.
+The California Adult Education Program provides state funds to support these activities.

 Information and resources to help adult education and literacy providers maintain compliance with federal and state law.